Costing is an optional set of features which enables you to one or more of the following:

 If you've only enabled Simple costing mode, or if any of the costing lists is not enabled for this employee, then only the relevant lists in the workflow will appear.

-- Job - Employee must select a job.
+- Job - Worker must select a job.

 - Job Phases - If there are job phases for that job, then this list will appear.
 Whether the employee will have the option to Skip job phase selection and move on in the workflow, depends on whether you had set the job's Job Phase Mode to Require.